Skip to content

 Kaddo works in two layers.

-The CLI handles deterministic work: initializing the knowledge repository, scanning the codebase, creating work items and detecting possible knowledge drift.
+The CLI handles deterministic work: initializing the knowledge repository (with bilingual en/es support), scanning the codebase, creating work items and detecting possible knowledge drift.

 Your LLM handles interpretation: using Kaddo agents to extract capabilities, reconstruct architecture, identify risks and propose a roadmap from the project context.